webqit/quantum-js/README.md

 });
 ```

-**└ Example 2:** Below is a repeat of the example above; this time showing how the [Observer API](https://github.com/webqit/observer) may be used to automatically drive updates into the `render` function.
+**--> Example 2:** Below is a repeat of the example above; this time showing how the [Observer API](https://github.com/webqit/observer) may be used to automatically drive updates into the `render` function:

 ```js
 customElements.define('click-counter', class extends HTMLElement {